chandanhpcic/docs/source/manual/how-tos/ipv6_tunnelbroker.rst

 Background
 ----------

-Enable ICMP on the WAN side of your OPNsense firewall.
+Enable ICMP on the WAN side of your Reticen8 firewall.
 TunnelBroker's UI will tell you an IP to use when you're setting up your tunnel on their end.

 Now add a tunnel.
 Make sure to add a routed /48 as we will need that to dish out